kayycon/ECG-BLE/README.md

 * Functions should be short and do one thing.
 They should return an exit code that is checked in the calling function, indicating success or failure.
 * MACROS!
 Avoid hard-coded values in your code.
 * Use libraries for code that could be re-used in other projects.
+* Use the `LOGGING` module to log errors, warnings, information and debug messages.
+* You should not have any compiler/build warnings.

 ## Firmware Functional Specifications